krynecouk/cheatsheets/functional_programming.md

 > Also called `pure`, `point`, `unit`, and `return`.

 ## Monads
+> Monads are pointed functors with `join` function.

 > Monads are pointed functors that can flatten.

 > Any functor which defines a `join` method, has an `of` method, and obeys a few laws is a monad.